-On January 9, 2018, the Public Utilities Commission of Ohio (the "PUCO") granted the Motions for Protective Order filed by Vadata, Inc., which is now known as Amazon Data Services, Inc. ("ADS"), and the Office of the Ohio Consumers' Counsel ("OCC"), which were filed on September 1, 2017, September 22, 2017, and November 7, 2017.
-The Motions for Protective Order sought to keep confidential certain information contained in the Joint Application for a Unique Economic Development Arrangement (the "Joint Application"), in the direct testimony filed by ADS witness Charles Daitch, and in the direct testimony of witness Michael Haugh filed by the OCC.
+On January 9, 2018, the Public Utilities Commission of Ohio (the "Commission") granted the motions for protective order1 filed by Vadata, Inc., now known as Amazon Data Services, Inc. ("ADS"), and the Office of the Ohio Consumers' Counsel ("OCC").
+The motions for protective order sought to keep confidential certain information contained in the Joint Application for a Unique Economic Development Arrangement (the "Joint Application"), in the direct testimony filed by ADS witness Charles Daitch, and in the direct testimony of witness Michael Haugh, filed by OCC.
+On November 22, 2019, ADS filed a motion to extend the protective order to keep this information confidential and under seal.
+On January 7, 2020, the Commission granted ADS's extension motion for an additional twenty-four months, until January 7, 2022.